 All three lines were manufactured at Gladding, McBean’s new pottery at 2901 Los Feliz Boulevard in Los Angeles

 “The former Tropico Pottery was located in the city of Los Angeles (the dividing line between Glendale and Los Angeles was the SP railroad tracks).
 GMcB had two plants in Los Angeles.
 When GMcB acquired the Tropico Pottery in 1923, the company referred to the former Tropico Pottery plant as the Glendale plant so as not to confuse the plant with their already existing LA plant.
 GMcB never had a plant in the city of Glendale.
-Unfortunately by calling the plant the Glendale plant, this only confused the actual location of the plant” – James Elliot-Bishop for the California Historical Society Collection at USC.
+Unfortunately, calling the plant the Glendale plant only confused the plant’s actual location” – James Elliot-Bishop for the California Historical Society Collection at USC.

-Most of the names of glaze colors noted here are from Gladding, McBean’s 1930s color palette.
+Most of the glaze colors mentioned here are from Gladding, McBean’s 1930s color palette.

-Peasant Head was Gladding, McBean’s most popular head vase .
+The Peasant head vase was Gladding, McBean’s most popular.
 It was also GMB’s most pirated ornamental design, which is a tribute of sorts.
 When GMB ceased production of its ornamental lines, the Peasant Head mold was sold, along with other GMB ornamental ceramics molds, to Weil Ware of California, which produced it from 1952 to 1956.
 Afterward, Peasant Head molds were available for purchase by hobbyists.